David Reilly, Executive Director

 Ms. Almager is a graduate of Saint Edward’s University in Austin, Texas with a Bachelor’s Degree in Psychology and later graduated summa cum lade with a Master’s Degree in Human Services.

-Carolyn Beck joined TJJD as the governmental relations specialist in October 2014.
+Carolyn Beck serves as TJJD's Director of External Relations, managing the agency's governmental relations, communications, media relations, and strategic planning functions.
+Ms. Beck joined TJJD as the governmental relations specialist in October 2014, and her job expanded in June 2017.
 Prior to that, she worked in media relations, governmental relations and strategic planning at the Texas Alcoholic Beverage Commission for 11 years.
 Carolyn worked in various capacities at the Texas Youth Commission from 1990 to 2003, including policy, staff development, internal audit, and juvenile corrections.

 Ms. Beck earned a Bachelor of Arts in the Plan II Liberal Arts Honors Program and a Master of Public Affairs from the LBJ School of Public Affairs, both at The University of Texas at Austin.